Inca trail to Machu Picchu

 The Classic Inca Trail is one of the most desired trek in the world because of its unparalleled ecological diversity and wealth of archaeological treasures.
-The Machu Picchu Historical Sanctuary covers 32,952 hectares and it is home to a network of Inca roadways, several archeological sites, 10 ecological zones (from glacial peaks to tropical forests), over 450 species of birds and 200 species of orchids, as well as the legendary city of Machu Picchu.
+Along the trail there are several archeological sites, 10 ecological zones (from glacial peaks to tropical forests), over 450 species of birds and 200 species of orchids, as well as the Iconic Inca city of Machu Picchu.

-At the end of the trail awaits the city of Machu Picchu, a natural world wonder and a cultural show on full display.
-Catch yourself as you travel back in time to this magical place, sacred and mysterious, with the name Machu-Picchu meaning, “The Old Sacred Mountain.”
+On final day of the trek awaits the city of Machu Picchu, a natural world wonder and a cultural show on full display.
+Catch yourself as you travel back in time to this magical place, sacred and mysterious, with the name Machu Picchu meaning, “The Old Sacred Mountain.”
 Take your time exploring the majestic Machu Picchu, the Incan ruins rich in history of its past and the thriving culture of the people who once resided there.

 • Watch our classic Inca Trail Machu Picchu video,